 I recently visited my sister at Smith College, where she is a first year student.
-During this visit I was very surprised by the college lifestyle and I realized I hadn’t really thought about how different being it is to be a law student rather than a college student.
+During this visit I was very surprised by the college lifestyle and I realized I hadn’t really thought about how it is to be a different law student rather than a college student.
 In this post, I’m going to reflect a little on what makes college so different from law school.

 First and foremost, law school and college are different in terms of the amount of work.
 Law school is much more work than college.
 I think this is in part because of the volume of work we have to do, but also because the standard for how work must be done is higher.
 If I compared how many pages of reading I had assigned during a semester at Smith and how many during a semester at BU Law, I actually thing the numbers would not be that far off.
 However, every page I read at law school I read carefully, critically, and with an eye towards a big exam and future utility.
 At Smith I could skim readings more, and I was mostly reading with an eye towards participation in class discussion and pure personal interest.

 Second, at law school there is a sense of urgency in one’s work; we are all keenly aware of the grading curve and the legal job market.
 In law school I choose my classes based on what skills or expertise I can utilize in my future career as an attorney.
 In college I remember choosing classes based on what I found fascinating.
 While that was fun at the time, I honestly love having a greater purpose for choosing a class.
 Having the sense that I will use some knowledge in the future gives me extra motivation to really understand what I learn and commit it to memory.
 I annoy my little sister a lot now because I constantly tell her to take useful classes and choose a marketable major.